Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 ### Getting variations

-Now that the SDK is initialized and connected to your event logger, you can check what variant a specific subject (typically user) should see by calling the `get<Type>Assignment` functions.
+Now that the SDK is initialized and connected to your event logger, you can check what variant a specific subject (typically user) should see by calling the `get_<Type>_Assignment` functions.
 Each time this function is called, the SDK will invoke the provided logging function to record the assignment.

-For example, for a string-valued flag, use `getStringAssignment`:
+For example, for a string-valued flag, use `get_string_assignment`:

 ```python
 variation = eppoClient.get_string_assignment(